Services for Students with Disabilites (SSD)

 Dr. Manley will inform you via letter if your documentation does not meet enrollment guidelines.
 View Self-Identification and Appropriate Documentation link for more information.

 If approved, you will meet with Dr. Manley to discuss your accommodations.
 Dr. Manley will contact you via the cellphone number provided or via email (for currently enrolled students only) to verify all received documents.
 At this time, notification will be given as to when to visit the office to conduct the intake session.
-University City or Coatesville location students can make alternate arrangements for intake.
+University City location students can make alternate arrangements for intake.

 - What are differences between disability services in high school and College?